roloje777/mg-bits-and-bytes-blog/_posts/philosophy-and-thinking/2024-07-07-time-management.md

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: time-management-1
-title: Time management for successful people.
+title: Time Management For Successful People.

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml